freeCodeCamp/chinese/chinese/articles/understanding-redux-the-worlds-easiest-guide-to-beginning-redux.md

 ...
 ```

 Think about it for a minute.
-To update the list of messages in the conversation…we need to dispatch an action!
+To update the list of messages in the conversation……we need to dispatch an action!

 This action needs to take the `value` in the input box, and add it to the messages of the active user.